By Chef Elvin Chew Braised 'Hong Shao' Lamb with Roasted Chestnut and Mushroom Tart

 5. Season with salt to taste.

-2. Place diced sweet potato into a pot and cover with milk, bring to a simmer and cook for 20 mins till soft.
+2. Place diced sweet potato into a pot and cover with milk.
+Bring to a simmer and cook for 20 minutes until soft.

 3. Strain the sweet potatoes and reserve the liquid.